World Cup

 Fact checker Marcus Webb

 World Cup football at Lumen Field, second-round group stage, United States against Australia with everything still to play for.
-The hosts are favourites at 1.77, the visitors priced as outsiders at 4.83, and the draw sitting in the middle at 3.94.
-That spread tells you the market expects American control, but tournament football has a habit of compressing edges.
+The hosts are favourites at 1.77, the visitors priced at 5.30, and the draw sitting at 4.34.
+That spread tells you the market expects American control, and the pricing has remained broadly stable in the lead-up to kickoff.
+Both teams won their opening matches, but the standings now show the United States sitting first with a superior goal difference while Australia have slipped to second.
 I'm leaning towards a United States win, but I expect Australia to make it uncomfortable and both teams to find the net.
 The predicted scoreline is 2-1 to the home side.
 Keep reading to see where the value sits.

 I'll start with the obvious: the United States should win this.
 They're at home in Seattle, the odds reflect confidence in their superiority, and Lumen Field will provide an atmosphere that tilts every fifty-fifty decision their way.
 The 1.77 price isn't a gift, but it's not hiding value either-it's a fair reflection of home advantage, tournament pressure, and the market's belief that the Americans have more quality across the pitch.
-What I want to figure out is whether that price leaves room once you factor in the specific context of a World Cup group match where both sides are sitting on identical records and neither can afford a loss.
+What I want to figure out is whether that price leaves room once you factor in the specific context of a World Cup group match where both sides have won their opening fixtures and neither can afford to stumble.

-The both-teams-to-score market is priced almost evenly, with 'yes' at 1.95 and 'no' at 1.81.
-That tells you the market expects goals but isn't certain of a one-sided affair.
-I'm leaning towards both teams scoring because tournament pressure often produces open passages of play, especially in the first hour before nerves settle.
-The over 2.5 goals line at 2.04 also suggests the market sees a competitive, attacking match rather than a cagey stalemate.
+The standings now show the United States sitting first on three points with a +3 goal difference after their 4-1 win over Paraguay, while Australia sit second on three points with a +2 goal difference following their 2-0 victory over Türkiye.
+That means motivation is evenly distributed, but momentum and confidence might not be.
+The Americans scored four in their opener and will feel they can repeat that output at home.
+Australia were more conservative, grinding out a clean sheet win, and will likely set up to frustrate and counter here.
+The both-teams-to-score market reflects that uncertainty, priced almost evenly at 1.97 for 'yes' and 1.85 for 'no'.
+I'm leaning towards both teams scoring because tournament pressure often produces open passages of play, especially when the home side is chasing a second goal to put the result beyond doubt.
+The over 2.5 goals line at 1.99 also suggests the market sees a competitive, attacking match rather than a cagey stalemate.
 A 2-1 scoreline fits that profile: enough for the United States to take three points, not enough to relax.
 Australia will create at least one chance that makes it nervy, and that's the edge I'm trying to price here.

 United States